 On the other hand, intentionally making a false report or providing false information is grounds for discipline.

-Get information and support.
-If you feel you cannot speak up, talk with one of Stanford’s resources for further help and guidance.
-These people can provide support and advice about Stanford's policy and procedures, and can help to resolve the problem.
+Consult.
+If you're not ready to report, consult with one of Stanford's resources for further help and guidance.
+These people can provide support and advice about Stanford's policy and procedures, and can help you explore options towards resolution.